-Nonoperating Revenues (Expenses): Nonoperating revenues and expenses include State educational appropriations, federal appropriations, Federal Pell grants, private gifts for other than capital purposes, investment income, net unrealized appreciation or depreciation in the fair value of investments, interest expense, loss on asset dispositions, and CARES Act funds for fiscal years 2021 and 2020.
+Nonoperating Revenues (Expenses): Nonoperating revenues and expenses include State educational appropriations, federal appropriations, Federal Pell grants, private gifts for other than capital purposes, investment income, net unrealized appreciation or depreciation in the fair value of investments, interest expense, loss on asset dispositions, and CARES Act funds for fiscal years 2022 and 2021.

 COVID-19 Pandemic: In January 2020, the World Health Organization declared the novel Coronavirus ("COVID-19") a Public Health Emergency of International Concern.
-The outbreak of COVID-19 has caused domestic and global disruption in operations for institutions of higher education and healthcare organizations.
-The outbreak has also negatively impacted both the global financial markets and UAB's investments, including the investments held within the System Pools, and may continue to do so.
-Other adverse consequences of COVID-19 in the future may include, but are not limited to, decline in enrollment, decline in demand for University housing, decline in demand for University programs that involve travel, and additional volatility within UAB's investments.
-UAB believes it has sufficient liquidity to meet its operating and financing needs; however, given the difficulty in predicting the ultimate duration and severity of the impact of COVID-19 on UAB, the economy and the financial markets, the ultimate impact is unknown and cannot be reasonably quantified at this time.
+The outbreak of COVID-19 caused domestic and global disruption in operations for institutions of higher education.
+The outbreak also negatively impacted both the global financial markets and the University's investments, including the investments held within the System Pools, and may continue to do so.

-Coronavirus (COVID-19) Emergency Grants for Higher Education: The Coronavirus Aid, Relief and Economic Security ("CARES") Act was signed into law in March 2020 to provide economic assistance for businesses and individuals that have been negatively impacted by the COVID-19 pandemic.
-The Higher Education Emergency Relief Fund ("HEERF I"), the Coronavirus Relief Fund ("CRF"), and Provider Relief Fund ("PRF") are authorized by the CARES Act.
+COVID-19 Emergency Grants for Higher Education: The CARES Act was signed into law in March 2020 to provide economic assistance for businesses and individuals that have been negatively impacted by the COVID-19 pandemic.
+The Higher Education Emergency Relief Fund ("HEERF I") and the Coronavirus Relief Fund ("CRF") are authorized by the CARES Act.